18F/18f.gsa.gov/_posts/2021-06-16-building_capacities_within_a_government_agency_to_build_and_support_a_new_case_management_system_part_1.md

 ## How did those decisions work out for you?

 It worked out great!
 We have built our new case management system and the only off-the-shelf product that we've incorporated was a scanning tool.
 So besides that one product, our project has been exclusively open source.
-And taking an agile approach has allowed us to reprioritize the work as we're going, making sure we were getting exactly what we needed for our minimally viable product (MVP).
+And taking an agile approach has allowed us to re-prioritize the work as we're going, making sure we were getting exactly what we needed for our minimally viable product (MVP).
 Ultimately, we launched in December of 2020, and have a great product to show for it.